diegodevF/8BitWebsite/README.md

 # 8BitWebsite

-- The games used in this page have her autor in his folder
+- The games used in this page have their respective autor in the folder
 ---

 # This proyect is only practice for my experience!! :b